Annual Review of Psychology: History

 In 1947, the board of directors of the publishing company Annual Reviews asked a number of psychologists if it would be useful to have a journal that published an annual volume of review articles that summarized recent developments in the field.
 Responses were very positive, so in September 1947 they announced that the first volume of the Annual Review of Psychology would be published in 1950.
 Previous attempts to establish such a journal in the early 1940s were stymied by World War II, which hampered international scientific communication.
 Its first editor was Calvin Perry Stone.
 As of 2020, it was published both in print and electronically.
 Some of its articles are available online in advance of the volume's publication date.

+Scope and indexing

-It defines its scope as covering various aspects of psychology, including human behavioral ecology, sensation and perception, cognition, animal learning and behavior, clinical psychology, psychopathology, developmental psychology, social psychology, personality, environmental psychology, and community psychology.
-As of 2022, Journal Citation Reports gives the journal a 2021 impact factor as 27.782, ranking it first of 79 journal titles in the category "Psychology (Science)" and second of 147 titles in the category "Psychology, Multidisciplinary (Social Science)".
+The Annual Review of Psychology defines its scope as covering various aspects of psychology, including human behavioral ecology, sensation and perception, cognition, animal learning and behavior, clinical psychology, psychopathology, developmental psychology, social psychology, personality, environmental psychology, and community psychology.
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Social Sciences Citation Index, and Academic Search, among others.